versionpress/versionpress/docs/content/en/developer/testing.md

 Similarly to the [development environment](dev-setup.md#dockerized-development-environment), tests utilize Docker & Docker Compose as well.
 The main benefit is that you don't need to set up things like Selenium or Java locally.

-Most tasks are scripted, for example, you just run `npm run tests:unit` but you can also drop to the raw Docker Compose mode and do things like `docker-compose run --rm tests ...`.
-In that case, one thing to understand is that there are two services in `docker-compose.yml` to choose from:
+Most tasks are scripted, for example, you just run `npm run tests:unit` but you can also drop to the raw Docker Compose mode and do things like `docker-compose -f docker-compose-tests.yml run --rm tests ...`.

+!!! tip "Note the different docker-compose file"
+    Tests use a separate docker-compose file, add `-f docker-compose-tests.yml` when running `docker-compose`.

+In that case, one thing to understand is that there are two services in `docker-compose-tests.yml` to choose from:

 - `tests` – just a test runner.
 - `tests-with-wordpress` – starts a WordPress stack.